 Unfortunately, an over-reliance on them can make designers lazy and careless.
 This leads to bloated, unnecessary code that’s difficult to maintain, fix, or migrate.
 In other words, it’s too easy to “design” stuff without really knowing what you’re doing.

 Page builders have also drastically lowered the barrier to entry in the web design field.
 Anybody can drag and drop, but few can diagnose and fix.
 Consider yourself forewarned: Page builders can be evil.

 24. Zero documentation

 Good web developers understand that someone else may need to interpret their work later.
 So they take a lot of notes.
 I’m not talking about scribbles on a Post-it Note.
 I’m talking about clear, concise, thorough comments that document their code and design decisions.
 They do this out of habit — And respect for the client.

-This should be self-evident.
+This should be self-evident, but often isn’t.
 If you visit a sign shop and they’ve got an ugly broken sign out front, or drive by a gardener’s house and all the plants are dead … Well, you get the drift.
-If you don’t, slow down and get help — You’ve got some learning to do.

 This is a little complicated, so bear with me.
 A “white label” product or service is a commodity created by one company, that sells it to other companies, who in turn rebrand it to make it appear as if they had made it themselves.
 There’s nothing inherently wrong with this practice as long as it’s divulged to the client.
 Unfortunately, it rarely is.